vazexqi/vazexqi.github.com/_posts/2013-07-04-what-is-a-phd.md

 This is the first in a series of articles that I have always wanted to write.
 I just needed to wait for the right time to write it.
-I think the time is right -- I just completed (defended and deposited) my PhD a few weeks back, so I feel that I am now in a position to opine about this topic.
+I think the time is right -- I just completed (defended and deposited) my PhD a few weeks back, so I feel that I am now in a _better_ position to opine about this topic.
 These are all thoughts that I have always held dear but never wrote down.

 What, specifically, is the topic of this post?
 It is about the things that no one tells you about what a PhD is.
 This is just a natural side effect from fact that unless you grow up in a campus town, not many people you know will have a PhD.

-A PhD is _just another degree_, much like your Bachelor's and Master's.
+A PhD is _just another degree_, much like your Bachelor's and Master's degrees.
 A Bachelor's degree is the most structured of them, much like a high school diploma.
 To earn a Bachelor's you take the required courses and get decent grades in them.
 A Master's is less structured.
 You need to take some courses and perhaps work on a large project.
 A PhD is the least structured (it is, thankfully, becoming more structured now).
 You take more classes and then you need to come up with a specific area to work on.
 Then you need to demonstrate to a group of _at least_ four